OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 ..
 TBD: Cameron Review
   We need to explain in words what we aim to achieve by each step.
-Eg: "Lets find all Villas which include have a geometry and ..."
+Eg: "Let's find all Villas which include have a geometry and ..."
   This will require an extra sentence for most steps.